Skip to main content

 extract_constant

-Extracts a selected expression into a static final constant.
-Returns text edits to apply the constant declaration and replacement.
+Extract a selected expression into a static final constant.
+Provide file path and zero-based coordinates to generate declaration and replacement edits.

 Instructions